 In creating all of the above entities, the BRICS will, in effect, have created a complete second economic world.

 In the latter days of the British Empire, we Brits seemed to be under the illusion that, even as our power base crumbled, we might somehow retain control by threats and bluster.
 The UK was utterly wrong in this and only succeeded in alienating trading partners, colonies, and allies by doing so.

 The same is happening again today.
 China, Russia, and the rest of the world, when faced with American threats and bluster, will not simply fold their tents and accept that the US must be obeyed.
 They will, instead, create alternatives.
 And they are doing so exceedingly well and quickly.
 At this point, the overreach of the US is not only enabling other powers to rise, it is forcing their hand to literally create the next full-blown empire.

-Editor’s Note: There’s little any individual can practically do to change the trajectory of this trend in motion.
-The best you can and should do is to stay informed so that you can protect yourself in the best way possible, and even profit from the situation.
-This free video crash course on international diversification is a great place to start, watch it now.
+Unfortunately, there’s little any individual can do to practically change the trajectory of this trend in motion.
+The best you can and should do is to stay informed so that you can protect yourself in the best way possible and even profit from the situation.

 That’s exactly why New York Times best-selling author Doug Casey and his team just released an urgent video.
 Click here to watch it now.